StevenBlack/vocab/million-dollar-words.md

 ### pettifogger
-A person overly concerned with details, such as certain accountants or lawyers for the opposing side.
-A pettifogger is someone who nit-picks, a niggler (see niggler).
+A person overly concerned with details.

 ### pharisee